 - To assist the public in identifying spectroscopists by establishing a procedure for critical peer evaluation based upon defined minimum education and experience and ethical guidelines.

 Certified Spectroscopists shall conduct their activities in accordance with the Code of Ethics of the Society for Applied Spectroscopy and with the highest standards of professional conduct and personal honor.
 Those who subscribe to the Code of Ethics are eligible for certification, provided they meet minimum education and experience requirements.

 Minimum Education Requirements

-Candidates must have completed at least a bachelor’s degree or a higher degree in chemistry or a related science that includes the equivalent of at least 30 semester hours of chemistry related science, 9 of which must be in some area of spectroscopy.
+Candidates must have completed at least a bachelor’s degree or a higher degree in chemistry or a related STEM program that includes the equivalent of at least 30 semester hours of chemistry related science, 9 of which must be in some area of spectroscopy.
 Grades of B minus or higher are required for courses needed to meet requirements.

 Levels of Certification

 - Successful completion of a bachelor’s degree or higher degree in chemistry or a related STEM program with at least 9 credit hours related to spectroscopy from an accredited college or university.
 The committee may consider experience over education in its review.